CachoobiDoobi/Reproducibility-Project/ReadMe.md

 torchvision==0.6.0
 ```

-As we conduct experiments on re-face-detected [GazeCapture](https://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Krafka_Eye_Tracking_for_CVPR_2016_paper.html) dataset, the data-loader codes are not universal with original dataset.
-For details and codes about data processings, SOTA methods and benchmark, please refer to our survey paper ["Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark"](http://phi-ai.buaa.edu.cn/Gazehub/2D-dataset/).
+We have attempted to reproduce the results from the literature survey dataset ["Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark"](http://phi-ai.buaa.edu.cn/Gazehub/2D-dataset/).

+Do not forget to configure the yaml file